Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Case Study

-In the following, we refer to the proposed method ``GP-rotated''.
-And we use Mat\'ern kernel \cite{rasmussen2006gaussian} as the basic kernel function for all GP models.
+We use Mat\'ern kernel \citep{rasmussen2006gaussian} as the basic kernel function for all GP models.
 We set the number of inducing points $m=\min \left(0.02 n, 500\right)$, and the initial locations of inducing points are randomly distributed on the grid.
 As introduced in Section~\ref{sec:sparse GP}, the hyper-parameters of GP-rotated can be learned from the observed data, which could be time-consuming for a large dataset.
 However, one may not need to repeatedly learn the hyper-parameters for the same highway segment in reality.
-Therefore, we also test the performance of the proposed GP using pre-trained hyper-parameters, referred to as ``P-GP-rotated''.
+Therefore, we also test the performance of the proposed GP using pre-trained hyper-parameters, referred to as "P-GP-rotated".
+Please note that we do not include comparisons with deep-learning-based models as many of them depend on external training datasets and are not available as open-source.

-We perform TSE only for the cells without any CV trajectories.
-For cells with observed trajectories, we directly use the speed from the training data.
-It's worth noting that the training data (obtained from CVs) and test data (obtained from all vehicles) for a cell with CV trajectories may differ since the speed may be calculated from different numbers of vehicles in the training and test data.
-Finally, we use the root mean squared error (RMSE) and mean absolute error (MAE) as shown in the following to evaluate the performance of different TSE models:
+It's worth noting that the training data (obtained from CVs) and test data (obtained from all vehicles) for a cell with CV trajectories may differ since the speed may be calculated from different numbers of vehicles in the training and test data. {TSE values are only used for the cells without any CV trajectories.
+For cells with observed trajectories, we directly use the speed from the training data, because we found that observed values on these cells are closer to the test data than the estimated value, no matter what TSE method is used.
+This can be attributed to the utilization of high-quality datasets.} Finally, we use the root mean squared error (RMSE) and mean absolute error (MAE) as shown in the following to evaluate the performance of different TSE models: